Mount Takahe: Geography and geomorphology

-The volcano is largely uneroded and thus exposures of its internal structure that would allow reconstructing its history are rare.
-Only twelve outcrops, with a total area of less than 0.5 km2, emerge from the ice that covers Mount Takahe.
-The interior structure of the volcano is unknown.
+The volcano is largely uneroded, mostly hiding the internal structure which would clarify its history.Only twelve outcrops, with a total area of less than 0.5 km2, emerge from the ice.
 Based on these outcrops, lava flows with a thickness of 2–10 m appear to be widespread on Mount Takahe, while pyroclastic rocks such as deposits of Strombolian eruptions, lapilli tuffs and lahar deposits are less common.
 Occurrences of pyroclastic rocks at the summit have been correlated with tephra deposits elsewhere in Antarctica.
-Additional, obsidian-bearing and recently erupted lava bomb-and-block units crop out in the caldera rim, at Bucher Rim.
-Tuyas reportedly exist at Mount Takahe.
+Additionally, obsidian-bearing and recently erupted lava bomb-and-block units crop out in the caldera rim, at Bucher Rim.
+Tuyas have been reported.

 Glaciation

 Mount Takahe is almost entirely covered by ice of the West Antarctic Ice Sheet, which rises about 1300 m above sea level.
-A tributary of the Thwaites Glacier passes close to Mount Takahe.
+A tributary of the Thwaites Glacier passes close by.
 There are two small glaciers on the volcano itself, on the southwestern and northern flanks.
 They are eroding eruption products from the summit area, and moraines have been mapped both on the western flank and in the summit caldera.
-Glacial erosion is not pronounced, only a few corries cut into the lower slopes.
+Glacial erosion is slight, with only a few corries cut into the lower slopes.
 The ice cover on the mountain includes both snow-covered and ice-covered areas, with sastrugi and other wind-roughened surfaces.
-The polar environment is cold and dry, which slows weathering processes.
-Air temperatures recorded at Mount Takahe are usually below freezing.
+The cold dry polar environment retards weathering.
+Air temperatures are usually below freezing.

 Some rock units at the foot of the volcano were emplaced underneath ice or water and feature hyaloclastite and pillow lavas.
 These units rise to about 350–400 m above the present-day ice level.
-Some of these units, such as Gill Bluff, Möll Spur and Stauffer Bluff, are "hydrovolcanic deltas" comparable to lava deltas which formed when lava flows from Mount Takahe or parasitic vents entered the ice, generating meltwater lakes surrounding the lavas.
+Some of these units, such as Gill Bluff, Möll Spur and Stauffer Bluff, are "hydrovolcanic deltas" comparable to lava deltas which formed when lava flows or parasitic vents entered the ice, generating meltwater lakes around them.
 They crop out at the base of the volcano and are well preserved.
 Ice elevation was not stable during the emplacement of these deltas, and meltwater drained away, leading to the formation of diverse structures within the hyaloclastite deltas.
 The deltas may have formed during ice highstands 66,000 and 22,000–15,000 years ago.